freeCodeCamp/i18n-curriculum/curriculum/challenges/german/01-responsive-web-design/css-flexbox/use-the-flex-shorthand-property.md

 # --description--

-Es gibt eine Kurzform mit der man mehrere flex Eigenschaften auf einmal setzen kann.
-Die `flex-grow`, `flex-shrink`, und `flex-basis` Eigenschaften können alle gemeinsam mit der `flex` Sammeleigenschaft definiert werden.
+There is a shortcut available to set several flex properties at once.
+The `flex-grow`, `flex-shrink`, and `flex-basis` properties can all be set together by using the `flex` property.

 Zum Beispiel würde `flex: 1 0 10px;` ein Element auf `flex-grow: 1;`, `flex-shrink: 0;`, und `flex-basis: 10px;` setzen.